-For networks with nonlocal (random) wiring, RBN and DDN, DDLab provides methods (chapter 12) to specify how each "target" cell is connected to other cells with respect to its "pseudo-neighborhood", identical to the neighborhood in 1d, 2d and 3d CA. The set of cells that influence a given cell (its actual "neighborhood" to use the term loosely) may be scattered arbitrarily throughout the network.
+For networks with nonlocal (random) wiring, RBN and DDN, DDLab provides methods (chapter 12) to specify how each "target" cell is connected to other cells with respect to its "pseudo-neighborhood", identical to the n-template in 1d, 2d and 3d CA. The set of cells that influence a given cell (its actual "neighborhood" to use the term loosely) may be scattered arbitrarily throughout the network.
 Each scattered cell is wired to one position in the target cell's pseudo-neighborhood.
 This allows a CA rule to be applied equally to CA, RBN and DDN (chapter 13).

-Figure 10.1: 1d neighborhood templates as defined in DDLab, shown from k=1 to 13.
-Top: showing indexing.
-Bottom: graphically as in section 17.6.
+Figure 10.1: 1d n-templatesas defined in DDLab, shown from k=1 to 13. \underline{Top} : showing indexing. \underline{Bottom} : graphically as in section 17.6.
 The same principle applies for k=14 to 27.
-Note that for even k the neighborhood is asymmetric, skewed to the right.
+Note that for even k the n-template is asymmetric, skewed to the right.
 For effective k=0 see section 9.2.